Minar0/GlitchOS/README.md

 An open source virtual assistant running on Android and Apple devices This page will change drastically soonish.

-Oh, and I recently renamed the project from ZapsOS to GlitchOS.
-I'm still in the process of switching him over.
+Oh, and I'm in the process of changing the name of the project from ZapsOS to GlitchOS.
+For the time being expect refrences to both
-If you see refrences in the code to ZapsOS, then that's why